FeiniuBus/signer/README.md

 # signer

 A high-performance Go(golang) signature algorithm package.
+Used to sign HTTP requests.